definename/py_samples/README.md

-> Pip is a package manager + Virtualenv is an environment manager = Conda is both :bangbang:
+> Pip is a package manager + Virtualenv is an environment manager = Conda is both

 # [anaconda](https://www.anaconda.com/) environment: